VIDEO: Oxford city centre falls silent in memory of Manchester attack victims

-Shoppers, traders and even the construction workers on the Westgate Centre observed the national minute's tribute to the dead.
+Shoppers, traders and even the construction workers at the Westgate Centre observed the national minute's tribute to the dead.

 Emergency services and offices across the county including the Oxford also shared in the silence.